Camyck History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Camyck research.
-Another 123 words (9 lines of text) covering the years 1897, 1600, 1659 and 1933 are included under the topic Early Camyck History in all our PDF Extended History products and printed products wherever possible.
+Another 123 words (9 lines of text) covering the years 1897, 1600, 1659, 1933, 1666, 1722, 1699, 1702, 1682 and 1690 are included under the topic Early Camyck History in all our PDF Extended History products and printed products wherever possible.

 Medieval Scottish names are rife with spelling variations.
 This is due to the fact that scribes in that era spelled according to the sound of words, rather than any set of rules.
 Camyck has been spelled Cammock, Cammack, Cammac, Cammok, Camic, Camac and others.

 Notable amongst the family at this time was William Camac of Carlisle; and Sussex Camock (or Cammock) (1600-1659), an English privateer who was involved in establishing the Providence Island colony.
 He was...

-Migration of the Camyck family moved to Ireland
+Migration of the Camyck family to Ireland

 Some of the Camyck family moved to Ireland, but this topic is not covered in this excerpt.

 Many Scots were left with few options other than to leave their homeland for the colonies across the Atlantic.
 Some of these families fought to defend their newfound freedom in the American War of Independence.
 Others went north to Canada as United Empire Loyalists.
 The ancestors of all of these families have recently been able to rediscover their roots through Clan societies and other Scottish organizations.
 Among them: Turner Camac, who arrived in Philadelphia, Pa. in 1813; Christopher Cammack, who settled in New York State in 1816 with his brother William; Thomas Cammock, who settled in Maine in 1630..